-The 2025/2026 Third Incremental Auction ELCC factors are used for the ELCC derate adjusted MW.
-The adjusted MW are calculated using the four hour storage ELCC derate of 55.0 percent for battery resources, 38.0 percent ELCC derate for wind resources and 14.0 percent ELCC derate for
+The 2026/2027 Base Residual Auction ELCC factors are used for the ELCC derate adjusted MW.
+The adjusted MW are calculated using the four hour storage ELCC derate for battery resources, tracking solar for solar resources and onshore wind for wind resources.